Construction Accident Lawyer

 Only a construction accident attorney experienced in these types of cases can fully evaluate who may be determined at fault for your incident and, accordingly, responsible for the financial consequences.
 By pursuing a personal injury or defective product claims against all potentially liable parties, accident victims have the greatest chance of recovering the compensation they need to resume a normal life.

-You can learn more about your available legal options and the potential next best steps to take by speaking with an attorney at Auger & Auger.
+You can learn more about your available legal options and the potential next best steps to take by speaking with an attorney at Auger & Auger Accident and Injury Lawyers.
 For over 25 years, we have provided clients with an ally and an advisor ready to fight for their case.

 Every construction accident case is unique.
 A personal injury lawyer can examine the circumstances of the injury-causing incident to determine who might be the most appropriate party to pursue for compensation.